Ugranziol/appRiori/cont.md

-Assumed $n$ levels of a categorical variable, in case of dummy contrasts (or treatment contrasts), the aim is to compare $n-1$ levels to a level chosen as reference or baseline.
+Assumed $n$ levels of a categorical variable, in case of treatment contrasts (or dummy coding), the aim is to compare $n-1$ levels to a level chosen as reference or baseline.

-In R, the contrast matrix for dummy contrasts is `contr.treatment()`, setting as argument the number of levels of the variable of interest.
+In R, the contrast matrix for treatment contrasts is `contr.treatment()`, setting as argument the number of levels of the variable of interest.
 In this case, $n = 4$.

 NB: in R, the reference level is automatically assigned to the first level in alphabetical order.
 In case of levels coded with alphanumerical string, the reference will be the one containing the lowest number.